FortinetCloudCSE/AppSec103-203-FortiADC/content/03Chapter3/4_Task3.md

 The configuration steps will be as follows:

-1. Create Adaptive learning profile
+1. Create an Adaptive Learning Profile
-2. Create WAF profile and add the Adaptive learning profile created in step 1
+2. Create a WAF Profile and add the Adaptive Learning Profile created in step 1
-3. Associate the WAF profile with the virtual server created in Section one of the lab.
+3. Associate the WAF Profile with the Virtual Server created in the "Initial Configuration" section of the lab.

-### Step 1 - Create Adaptive learning profile
+### Step 1 - Create an Adaptive Learning Profile
-* Access Primary FortiADC's GUI from the console using the link provided
-* Login to the FortiADC with the username ```xperts2025``` and password ```AppSec-Xp3rts2025!```
+* Login to the FortiADC (FAD-Primary) with the username ```xperts2025``` and password ```AppSec-Xp3rts2025!```
-* Go to **Web Application FireWall** → **Adaptive learning**
+* Go to **Web Application FireWall** → **Adaptive Learning**
 * Click on **+Create New**

 ![Adaptive-Learning](Adaptive-Learning1.png)